rescript-react-native/rescript-react-native.github.io/docs/usage.md

 title: Usage
 ---

-When `reason-react-native`, `reason-react` and `bs-platform` are installed, you can run the following command
+When `bs-platform`, `reason-react` and `reason-react-native` are installed, you can run the following command

 ```console
 yarn bsb -make-world
 ```

-⚠️ _If this process looks fast to you, don't be surprised, that's because ReasonML & BuckleScript are fast!_
+⚠️ _If this process looks fast to you, don't be surprised, that's because ReScript is fast!_

 This command should compile all `.re` files to their `.bs.js` counterparts.